personas

 Can you see it as just a protective mechanism you might use to avoid the pain of feeling unappreciated for example?
 When you learn to catch it, play with being kinder to yourself.

 Instead of the default self-shaming approach of ‘why am I like this?!’
-Gently recognize that you might be believing a false or outdated story, as in ‘I have always had to give up what I really wanted so that everyone else could be happy.
-This is just who I am now’.
+Can you instead recognize that you might be believing a false or outdated story?
+Like, ‘I have always had to give up what I really want so that everyone else could be happy’.
 (Victimhood is a big favorite for the martyr.)
 That story may have felt true in the past.
 But what if you are ready to go after what you want now?
-What if you want to enjoy feeling all the ways in which you are deeply appreciated?
-Then believing that story today is no longer useful.
+What if you want to enjoy feeling all the ways in which you are deeply appreciated today?
+Then, is believing that story still useful?

-So if you catch yourself behaving from that place and manage to zoom out, you’re already ahead of the game.
-Then take a moment and breathe.
+Know that if you catch yourself behaving from that place and manage to zoom out, you’re already ahead of the game.
+Take a moment and breathe.
 What does it feel like in your body to be ‘martyr’?
-Can you access your wise adult self to observe this martyr persona with more humor, compassion and curiosity?
+Can you access your wiser self to observe this martyr persona with more humor, compassion and curiosity?
 Connect with the emotions of that part rather than rejecting them.
 Embrace the discomfort and move your body.
 Walk around the room as a magnified version of them until you laugh out loud.
 Play.
 Allow the true emotions contained there to move freely without judgement.
+What will it hurt to give love to the aspects of you that just needed time to grow up?

 Ultimately living life in healthy relationship with ourselves and others beats getting stuck over-analyzing ourselves.
 Approaching healing work this way can fast-track your ability to transcend inner limitations.